NeilWJames/simple-taxonomy-refreshed/readme.txt

 Supports adding one or more taxonomies (either hierarchical or tag) to any objects registered on your installation.

-This plugin is a functional conversion from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) and developed on WordPress 5.1/2/3/4 and PHP 7.2/4.
+This plugin started as a functional conversion from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) and developed on WordPress 5.1/2/3/4 and PHP 7.2/4.

 This plugin allows you to add a taxonomy just by giving them a name and some options in the backend.
 It then creates the taxonomy for you and takes care of the URL rewrites.